QutEcoacoustics/interaction-experiments/content/experiments/fcs/Task.md

 # Task

 Find, box, & label one example of these 5 things as quickly as possible.
-They may not all be present in the soundscape.

 * Bird call
 * Dawn chorus